 It’s hard to keep a lid on your emotions when a customer didn’t like your trip.
 But no matter how annoyed you are, it’s always a good idea to start by thanking your customer for their feedback, and to close with a good word.
-Nothing gives a clearer picture of your attitude towards customer service than how you respond to stressful situations like this.
+Nothing gives a clearer picture of your attitude toward customer service than how you respond in stressful situations like this.

 However rude your customer was to you on the day or in the review, never insult them in your review reply.
 This looks like you’re not open to feedback and can even legitimize the customer’s concerns – when your intention is completely the opposite!